greenham/ALttP-Leaderboard-Rules/Main Board/Variables/Major Glitches/All Bosses (No EG).md

----

-## CATEGORY RULES
+## All Bosses (No EG)

 1. Timing starts on file select and ends upon entering the Triforce room.

-2. EG is banned.
+2. This category bans:

+- Underworld EG
+- Plaid World
+- Underworld Swim Slope Clipping

 3. All bosses must be defeated.
 This means all bosses at the end of a dungeon which drop a heart container, both Agahnim fights, and Ganon.